 - Bass could have been deeper

-The Alpine SWS-10D4 is one of the most expensive 10″ subwoofer out there, and the most expensive that we are going to review.
+The Alpine SWS-10D4 is one of the most expensive 10″ subwoofers out there and the most expensive that we will review.
 However, when you pick one of these up, you’ll know where the extra money went.

 The sub linked to above can handle an astounding 1000 watts of RMS power (500 watts per coil), which is actually enormous.